AI Infrastructure

 The open source tools and platforms that power AI development.
 From training to deployment, inference to monitoring.

-Building blocks of open AI
+Building blocks of open source AI

 AI infrastructure is the plumbing that makes everything else possible.
 It’s the tools for training, fine-tuning, serving, monitoring, and deploying AI systems — and the open source ecosystem here is remarkably strong.